👈 back to kenneth.io

 March 2010

-CSS Reloader is my first browser extension and is literally 16 lines of code, that saves me (and the rest of the 360-team) some time during the development 360, which then can be used on better things such as features, extensions and social-beering ;)
+CSS Reloader is my first browser extension and is literally 16 lines of code, that saves me (and the rest of the 360-team) some time during the development of 360, which then can be used on better things such as features, extensions, and social-beering ;)

 Please, let me know what you think of CSS Reloader!
 What can be improved?